macOS 11 Big Sur

 For passwords saved in iCloud Keychain, Safari now monitors to make sure they haven't been compromised in any known data breaches.
 If a password is leaked, Safari sends an alert so you can change it.

-YouTube in 4K
+YouTube and Netflix in 4K

 Messages is now a Mac Catalyst app, bringing it more in line with the Messages app on iOS devices with many of the same capabilities, including some of the new features introduced in iOS 14.